UCI-MIND/REDCap-PDF-Auto-fill-Core/README.md

 # Before use

 * Ensure that your template PDF contains fillable form fields in the first place.
 One method to check this is to open your PDF in a modern web browser of your choice and see if you can click checkboxes, buttons, and/or enter text.
   * Verify PDF field names using software such as Adobe Acrobat.
+PDF field names must *exactly* match how the fields appear in the REDCap API (for example, checkboxes are named like "`checkboxname___#`").
 * Edit `secrets.json` and add a valid API key and URL to your REDCap instance.
 Visit your project's "API" and "API Playground" pages for details.
 * When running this script, it is recommended to create a virtual environment to keep packages isolated on your system:
 ```